contest-framework/server-old/README.md

 i.e. which you want to make green, as part of test-driven development.
-With Tertestrial you can do this with an absolute minimum of key presses, noise and slowdown from unnecessary test runs, and without having to leave your text editor.
+With Tertestrial you can do this with an absolute minimum of key presses, distractions, slowdown from unnecessary test runs, and without having to leave your text editor.

 <a href="https://youtu.be/pxrES6xQlxo" target="_blank">
   <img src="documentation/tertestrial_video_1.png" width="480" height="269">
 </a>

-Tertestrial works with all test frameworks (a lot are built-in) and any text editor with a [Tertestrial plugin](#editor-plugins).
+Tertestrial works with all test frameworks and any text editor with a [Tertestrial plugin](#editor-plugins).
+It comes with a set of built-in configurations for common frameworks that allow you to get started using it right away.

+## How it works

+Tertestrial consists of a server (in this repository) and a number of editor plugins.
+The editor plugins send commands to the server via a named pipe `.tertestrial.tmp` in the directory where you start the server (typically the base directory of the code base you are working on).
+Tertestrial removes this pipe when stopping.

 ## Installation